 Anatomy of the Knee

-Inside the knee joint, you will find four major structures: the femur, patella, meniscus, and tibia.
+Inside the knee joint, there are a couple of major structures: the femur, patella, femur, meniscus, and the stabilizing ligaments (ACL and PCL).
 The femur is the thigh bone, the patella is the kneecap, and the tibia is the shin bone.

 Injury to the Meniscus

-Due to the important location of the meniscus, it is prone to tearing.
+Due to the important location and shock absorbing mechanism of the meniscus, it is prone to tearing.
 Individuals who participate in sports that involve changing direction quickly, such as tennis or basketball, are at a higher risk.

 Tears in the meniscus can begin as a small tear and increase over time, or a significant tear can occur all at once.
-There are several different types of meniscus tears.
+There are 6 different types of meniscus tears:

 A tear in the meniscus can be caused by many factors.
-The most common reason someone experiences a meniscus tear is because of an injury.
+The most common reason someone experiences a meniscus tear is because of an injury or repetitive micro-trauma.

-Conditions such as arthritis are a result of severe degeneration – when cartilage can no longer protect bones, they begin to rub against one another, causing damage to the bone integrity and pain in the area.
+Conditions such as arthritis are a result of chronic, slowly evolving degeneration – when cartilage, both the meniscus and articular cartilage, can no longer protect bones, they begin to rub against one another, causing damage to the bone integrity and pain in the area.

 Signs and Symptoms